Envelope Dynamics and Stability with non-linear Space-Charge Forces: Envelope Stability and Dynamics

-Repeating the simulations with the complete ring, we find the bare tunes of the ring, in combination with the tune depression, causes one mode to be depressed towards an integer tune and finally, across it.
-Figure \ref{fig:Eigvalsring} shows tune depression and the stability analysis for this case.
+Repeating the simulations with the complete ring, we find the tunes of the ring, in combination with the tune-shift, causes one mode to be shifted towards an integer tune and finally, across it.
+Figure \ref{fig:Eigvalsring} shows the shifted tunes and the stability analysis for this case.
 The mode, which crosses the integer tune, exhibits instability with moduli of the eigenvalues up to \num{1.17}.
 This indicates that non-linear space-charge forces cause instability around the integer tune, even in the absence of lattice errors.
 In \cite{PhysRevSTAB.18.024202}, crossing the integer tune leads to an increase in tune spread, because the rms envelope is calculated from single particle coordinates.
 These particles can rearrange themselves in the case of light instabilities.
 That stands in contrast to our model, where instability directly leads to an increase of the envelope.
-Thus, the instability in the presented results is similar to quadrupole error-created stop-bands where the space-charge force is interpreted as adding a defocusing in each slice of the lattice.
+Thus, the instability in the presented results is similar to quadrupole error-created stop-bands where the space-charge force is interpreted as adding a defocusing quadrupole in both planes in each slice of the lattice.
+Technically, it is half-integer stop-bands which are created.
+However, these also fall on integer tunes since they repeat in half-integer tune intervals.
 During integer tune crossing, the other transverse mode exhibits instability as well.
 We attribute this to the intrinsic space-charge coupling.
 This observation is consistent with \cite{PhysRevSTAB.18.024202}, where the tune spread also increases for that mode.
 Furthermore, we find third-order difference resonance and a fifth-order sum resonance, which are space-charge driven.

 \FloatBarrier